soren-kragh/chartgen/README.txt

 The generated SVG files are compatible with a wide variety of software.
 You may however also use the svg2png script
-(relies on inkscape) to convert to bitmap, which is often preferred for e-mails or if the data set, and hence the SVG, is very large.
+(relies on rsvg-convert) to convert to bitmap, which is often preferred for e-mails or if the data set, and hence the SVG, is very large.